renatabiniek/winter-wedding/README.md

 ### Issues and Bugs

+### Credits

+* Love Sandwiches walk-through project by Code Institue has been used regulary as a reference when building this tool.
+Some code has been used and adjusted to fit the needs of this project.

+* image for the welcome message taken from [Ascii Art](https://www.asciiart.eu/holiday-and-events/valentine)

+* code to validate syntax of email address using regular expressions from [this article on Stackabuse](https://stackabuse.com/python-validate-email-address-with-regular-expressions-regex/)

+* advice on how to split long regex from [this post on Stackoverflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576)

 ### Acknowledgments

+Thank you to:

+My mentor Guido Cecilio for the invaluable support and feedback The community on Slack
+My partner for continous support

 ### Disclaimer

-This program has been created for educational purposes only, as part of Code Institute’s Python Essentials Portfolio Project3.
+This program has been created for educational purposes only, as part of Code Institute’s Python Essentials Portfolio Project 3.
 The requirements are to build a command-line application that allows your users to manage a common dataset.